jeffrafter/howto/starting_a_rails_app.md

     rails g rspec:install

-Modify the spec helper in spec/spec_helper.rb.
+Modify the spec helper in `spec/spec_helper.rb`.
 By default the configuration is commented out using `=begin` to `=end`.
 The default configuration is good and you should remove the comment markers and use the settings provided.

-The default settings allow you to focus specs using `focus: true`, but it is helpful to add aliases to the `it` method:
+The default settings allow you to focus specs using `focus: true`, but it is helpful to add aliases to the `it` method.
+You can add these into a helper like `spec/support/aliases.rb`:

+    RSpec.configure do |config|
       config.alias_example_to :fit, focus: true
       config.alias_example_to :pit, pending: true
+    end

 In Rspec 3 there are Rails specific settings in `spec/rails_helper.rb`.
 To use Factory girl shortcuts you need to add the config option in the config block in the Rails spec helper:

     # Add factory girl
+    RSpec.configure do |config|
       config.include FactoryGirl::Syntax::Methods
+    end

+Again, you can add this into a helper called `spec/support/factory_girl.rb`.

+In order to load all of the files in `support` you'll need to require them from the `spec/rails_helper.rb`.
+Make sure the following line is not commented out:

+     Dir[Rails.root.join("spec/support/**/*.rb")].each { |f| require f }

+### Globally calling `describe`

+You may also want to add the ability to use the `describe` DSL globally (no longer the default).
+You can add the following to the end of the config block in the `spec_helper.rb`:

+    # Allow specs to begin with `describe` instead of `RSpec.describe`
+    config.expose_dsl_globally = true

 ### Options